-Assistant Director and Professor of Nursing
+Nursing Director and Professor of Nursing

-“I love watching students’ progress as they develop into competent and safe caregivers.
+I love watching the students develop into competent and safe caregivers.
 Their transition in the final semester is truly amazing.”

-Stacey has been a nurse for 24 years, with a background in labor and delivery, medical surgical nursing and hospice.
+Stacey is a certified nurse educator with a doctorate in educational leadership.
+She has been a nurse since 1993 with a background in labor and delivery, medical-surgical nursing, and hospice.
 She has enjoyed working with students at CWC since 2003.
-Stacey has conducted research on predictors of NCLEX-RN pass for students in an ADN program.
-Special interest areas include concept-based learning, nursing simulation, and team-based learning.
+Stacey has conducted research on predictors of NCLEX-RN pass rates for students in an ADN program.
+Special areas of interest include concept-based learning, nursing simulation, and team-based learning.

-Associate Degree in Nursing, Central Wyoming College
+- Associate Degree in Nursing, Central Wyoming College

-Bachelor of Science in Nursing, University of Wyoming
+- Bachelor of Science in Nursing, University of Wyoming

-Master of Science in Nursing Education, University of Wyoming
+- Master of Science in Nursing Education, University of Wyoming

-Doctor of Nursing Practice, American Sentinel University
+- Doctor of Nursing Practice - Educational Leadership, American Sentinel University

-Committee Work and Professional Memberships include:
+Committee Work and Professional Memberships:

-ReNEW Curriculum and Evaluation Committee – 2016
+- ReNEW Curriculum and Evaluation Committee

-ReNEW Professional Development Committee - 2011
+- ReNEW Professional Development Committee

-- Wyoming Nurses Association - 2004
+- Wyoming Nurses Association

 Why is CWC's nursing program so unique?